One dead after being struck by car in Hickory Hill

 MEMPHIS, Tenn. — Officers are looking for a vehicle that they say is responsible for hitting and killing a pedestrian Friday evening.

-According to MPD, the incident happened around 7:00 at Kirby Parkway and Rocky Park.
+According to MPD, the incident happened around 7:00 at Kirby Parkway and Rocky Park Drive.
 The vehicle fled the scene before officers arrived.

 The victim was pronounced dead at the scene.

+One woman who has lived in the Hickory Hill community for 12 years said it is not unusual to see cars going past the speed limit in the neighborhood.

+“Cars just zoom through here, and you hear them coming through,” she said.

 No arrests have been made at this time.
 This is an ongoing investigation.